michael-sumner/go-make-things/content/articles/2018-01-25-automating-deployment-of-your-static-site-with-hugo-and-github.md

 It caused some... annoying to fix conflicts and I had to remove things and start over, and that was uncomfortable for me since I'm a command line novice and terrified of screwing up my server.

 Read carefully.

+### 2a.
+UPDATE: Add an SSH key to your server

+In order to complete the next step&mdash;cloning your GitHub repository to your server&mdash;you need to setup an SSH key on the server.

+To do that, run `ssh-keygen`.
+It will ask you to add a passcode, if desired.
+You *can* just leave it blank.

+Next, run `cat ~/.ssh/id_rsa.pub` to print the public key into the terminal window.
+Copy the output, then head over to your account settings in GitHub.

+Under the "SSH and GPG keys" section, click "New SSH key" and paste in the output from the terminal window.
+Then click "Save."
+Your server now has permission to speak to GitHub on your behalf.

 ### 2. Clone your GitHub repository